header-langage

 Wrong.

-Now look at Market B: "Will the Republicans Outperform the Opponent by More Than 5 Percentage Points in Pennsylvania?"
+Now consider Market B: "Will the Republicans Lead by More Than 5% in Pennsylvania?"

 YES price $0.32, NO price $0.68.
 Also adding up to $1.00.

-Each market looks "normal" on its own.
+Each market on its own looks “normal.”
 But there is a logical dependency here:

-The U.S. presidential election is not a national popular vote but a state-by-state count.
-Each state is an independent "battleground," whoever gets more votes in that state takes all of that state's electoral votes (winner takes all).
-Trump is the Republican candidate.
-So, "Republicans winning in Pennsylvania" and "Trump winning in Pennsylvania" — it's the same thing.
-If the Republicans win by over 5 percentage points, it not only means Trump won Pennsylvania, but won by a large margin.
+The U.S. presidential election is not a national popular vote; it is done on a state-by-state basis.
+Each state is an independent “battlefield,” where whoever gets more votes in that state takes all of that state’s electoral votes (winner takes all).
+Trump is the GOP candidate.
+So, “GOP winning in Pennsylvania” and “Trump winning in Pennsylvania” — it’s the same thing.
+If the GOP wins by over 5%, it not only means Trump wins Pennsylvania, but he wins big.

-In other words, the YES in Market B (Republican blowout) is a subset of the YES in Market A (Trump victory) — a blowout always means a victory, but a victory does not always mean a blowout.
+In other words, Market B’s YES (GOP blowout) is a subset of Market A’s YES (Trump victory) — a blowout definitely means victory, but victory does not necessarily mean a blowout.

 And this logical dependency creates arbitrage opportunities.

-It's like you're betting on two things — "Will it rain tomorrow" and "Will there be a thunderstorm tomorrow."
+It's like betting on two things — “Will it rain tomorrow?” and “Will there be a thunderstorm tomorrow?”

-If there's a thunderstorm, it will definitely rain (a thunderstorm is a subset of rain).
-So the price of "YES for thunderstorm" cannot be higher than the price of "YES for rain."
-If the market pricing violates this logic, you can buy low and sell high simultaneously, earning "risk-free profit," which is arbitrage.
+If there is a thunderstorm, it will definitely rain (a thunderstorm is a subset of rain).
+So, the price of “thunderstorm YES” cannot be higher than “rain YES.”
+If market pricing violates this logic, you can buy low and sell high simultaneously, earning “risk-free profits,” which is arbitrage.

 For any market with n conditions, theoretically there are 2^n possible price combinations.

 How big is 2^63?
-If you checked 1 billion combinations per second, it would take around 292 years to check them all.
-That's why "brute force search" is completely ineffective here.
+If you were checking one billion combinations per second, it would take you about 292 years to check them all.
+That's why brute force search is completely impractical here.

 Checking each combination one by one?
 Computationally infeasible.

-Now, consider the 2024 US election.
-A research team identified 1,576 pairs of potentially correlated markets.
-If each pair has 10 conditions, then each pair requires checking 2^20 = 1,048,576 combinations.
-Multiply that by 1,576 pairs.
-By the time your laptop finishes calculating, the election results will already be out.
+Now look at the 2024 U.S. election.
+The research team identified 1,576 pairs of markets that could have dependencies.
+If each pair has 10 conditions, that's 2^20 = 1,048,576 combinations to check per pair.
+Multiply by 1,576 pairs.
+Your laptop would take so long to compute, the election results would already be out.

-The solution for quantitative systems is not "enumerate faster," but rather not to enumerate at all.
+The solution for quantitative systems is not to "enumerate faster," but to not enumerate at all.

-But there's a constraint: they can't both win 5 games or more because they would meet in the semifinals (only one can advance).
+But there's a constraint: they can't both win 5 or more games each because they would meet in the semifinals (only one team can advance).

 How does Integer Programming handle this?
-Three constraints are enough:
+Just three constraints:

-· Constraint one: Of Duke's 7 markets, exactly one is true (Duke can only have one final win count).
+· Constraint one: Exactly one of Duke's 7 markets is true (Duke can only have one final win count).

 · Constraint 2: Among Cornell's 7 spreads, exactly one is true.

-· Constraint 3: Duke Wins 5 games + Duke Wins 6 games + Cornell Wins 5 games + Cornell Wins 6 games ≤ 1 (they cannot all win that many).
+· Constraint 3: Duke wins 5 games + Duke wins 6 games + Cornell wins 5 games + Cornell wins 6 games ≤ 1 (they cannot all win that many games).

 Three linear constraints, replacing 16,384 brute-force checks.